donheshanthaka/Price-Finder-Deep-Learning-Model/README.md

 * requests - 2.27
 * selenium - 4.4
 * difPy - 2.4
-## Setup Instructions
+## ⚙ Setup Instructions

 The project is based on two main environments, one for the image data collection and another for developing the model.
-The image data collection is handled through a python web scraper script and the model is created using a jupyter notebook.
+The image data collection is handled through a python web scraper script and the model is developed on a jupyter notebook.

 **Clone the repository**